SeanSun6814/rosbag-utils/README.md

 - Cropping bug fixed: corner case of if the auto cropping topic is not found, it will display a negative start time
 - Cropping bug fixed: corner case of user manually changes cropping time of skipped bag
 - Bug fixed where empty bags will break the info api call and cause internal error

+### 1.4.1

+- Minor UI bugs fixed which are related to `Treat as one run` and the completion of step 3